 Artists of Hawaiʻi Biennial 2026

-The Artists of Hawaiʻi exhibition is a long-running, juried showcase of contemporary art by Hawaiʻi-based artists, established in 1951 to recognize and document the evolving visual arts of the islands.
-It became one of the most significant platforms for local artists, helping to define and elevate Hawaiʻi’s modern and contemporary art scene.
+The Artists of Hawaiʻi exhibition is Hawaiʻi’s longest-running, all-media juried exhibition of contemporary art by Hawaiʻi-based artists, established in 1951 to recognize and document the evolving visual arts of the islands.
+Originally hosted by the Honolulu Academy of Arts (now the Honolulu Museum of Art), it became one of the most significant platforms for local artists, helping to define and elevate Hawaiʻi’s modern and contemporary art scene.

 With Juror Trisha Lagaso Goldberg